 The GX has the same underpinnings as the formidable Land Cruiser Prado, a popular SUV around the world that has a proven track record of reliability and off-road prowess.
 This vehicle offers Land Cruiser quality, 4Runner suspension, and Lexus luxury.

-The Bad: Not exactly pretty to look at, or rugged looking at all for that matter.
+The bad: It’s not exactly pretty to look at — or rugged-looking at all, for that matter.
 For some parts, you have to pay Lexus prices.
 Premium gas is required, and don’t expect good fuel economy from this heavy, full-time 4WD, V8-powered luxury SUV.

 Why GX470?
-Proven Toyota reliability, durability, and off-road capability with Lexus style and comfort.
+It has proven Toyota reliability, durability, and off-road capability with Lexus style and comfort.